(This post was last updated on December 5th, 2017. We’ve updated it for accuracy and completeness.)

 For example, let’s say you’re planning on using Shopify’s payment gateway and are on the Shopify plan.
 This means you’ll pay $79 a month, no transaction fees, and credit card rates.

-Will I get more exposure with Shopify or Etsy?
+Will my business get more exposure with Shopify or Etsy?

-Do people recognize you like Nike or Apple?
+Do people recognize your brand like Nike or Apple?
 Chances are, if you’re comparing Etsy and Shopify, your brand doesn’t have that same name recognition (yet!).

 It’s usually a long, hard road to build up your brand recognition, especially if you’re starting from scratch.
 This is why Etsy has the obvious advantage in exposure.

 Just look at the chart at the top of this post.
 Etsy is getting a ton of searches.
 In fact, Etsy has 33 million active buyers and businesses and sales over $3 billion just in 2017.